micropython/micropython/docs/library/uasyncio.rst

     Return the event loop used to schedule and run tasks.
 See `Loop`.

+.. function:: new_event_loop()

+    Reset the event loop and return it.

+    Note: since MicroPython only has a single event loop this function just resets the loop's state, it does not create a new one.

 .. class:: Loop()

     This represents the object which schedules and runs tasks.
 It cannot be